mvysny/mvysny.github.io/_posts/2022-10-7-grid-and-broken-equals.md

 ## The 'Data Class' Solution

-Data class simply calculates equals/hashCode from the value of its fields.
-We only have one field:
+Data class simply calculates `equals()/hashCode()` from the value of its fields.
+We only have one field, therefore we'll fix the code as follows:
 ```java
 public class Person implements Serializable {
     @Override